Jack-Naughton/arduino-docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.routerbridge-multilanguage/content.md

 In this tutorial, you learned how to communicate with the UNO Q MCU using custom applications in C++ and Python®.
 You now understand how the `arduino-router` manages RPC communication, the MessagePack protocol structure, and how to build complete applications with bidirectional communication.

 This approach opens new possibilities beyond Arduino App Lab.
-You can build performance critical applications, integrate with existing Linux services, create multi-process architectures, and use your preferred programming language for UNO Q projects.
+You can build performance-critical applications, integrate with existing Linux services, create multi-process architectures, and use your preferred programming language for UNO Q projects.

 ### Next Steps